galaxyproject/training-material/topics/variant-analysis/tutorials/snpeff-variants/tutorial.md

 >   - {% icon param-text %} *"sra accession list"* : the `Accession List` file we downloaded from NCBI {: .hands_on}

-The downlad of the data can take a little time, and will create two collections, one of paired end data, one of single end data.
-When you click on the Sungle end collection, you can notice it is empty.
+The download of the data can take a little time, and will create two collections, one of paired end data, one of single end data.
+When you click on the single end collection, you can notice it is empty.
 To keep the history as clean as possible you can delete it by clicking on the cross.

 When you click on the paired end collection you can notice it contains a list of pairs of files (forward and reverse), labeled with samples IDs.
 The names are not very informative, and in order to facilitate the analysis we want to change the names so it includes the condition of growth of the sample.